bnhmn/docs/github/automated-release/README.md

 ### Setup

-To set it up, you need to create GitHub workflow that runs the [release-please-action](https://github.com/googleapis/release-please-action).
+To set it up, you need to create a GitHub workflow that runs the [release-please-action](https://github.com/googleapis/release-please-action).
 You can configure it through the [release-please-config.json](https://github.com/googleapis/release-please/blob/main/docs/manifest-releaser.md) file.